Film Making Tips for Driving Scenes in Cinematography

 - Bounce cards

-The advantages of using a LED light is that it'll keep the temperature of the car's interior cool, plus you will be able to get more luminance per watt than if you use a quartz halogen lamp.
-And if you want to save more power you can even use battery powered Led lights.
+The advantages of using a LED light is that it will keep the temperature of the car's interior cool, plus you will be able to get more luminance per watt than if you use a quartz halogen lamp.
+And if you want to save more power you can even use battery powered LED lights.

 If your cinematography task requires much more than LED lights can provide, you'll probably have to purchase a power inverter with a high wattage that attaches directly to a car battery.
-These are quite affordable, and will last for quite some time, if the car's engine is kept running, plus you'll be able to use hundreds of watts of light in your car shooting scene.
+These are quite affordable and will last for quite some time when the car's engine is kept running.
+Additionally, you'll be able to use hundreds of watts of light in your car shooting scene.

-However it has its own disadvantage in that you'll need to run cables or wires around the car or through the dashboard in order to get it inside the vehicle, plus you'll want to ensure you let the lights cool down between each shoot.
-These kinds of irritating complications are what make the studio and towing methods much more convenient options.
+However, it has its own disadvantage in that you'll need to run cables or wires around the car or through the dashboard in order to get it inside the vehicle.
+You will want to ensure you let the lights cool down between each shot.
+These kinds of irritating complications are what makes the studio lighting and towing methods much more convenient options.

 © 2011 viryabo